Academic Administrative Policies

 If your appeal is denied, you will follow any of the stipulations stated in the appeal letter and not attend Oakland University for two consecutive semesters.
 Then, you may apply for readmission to Oakland University by the due dates provided on the readmission form.

-What are reasons I might file an appeal?
+What are some reasons I might file an appeal?
 And what documentation might I need to provide?

 Does being dismissed affect my scholarship(s), grant(s), or financial aid?

 Yes, students who have been dismissed no longer meet the requirements for scholarships, grants for financial aid.
-For more information or to discuss payment plans, contact Student Financial Services at (248) 370-2550 or visit their office in North Foundation Hall, Room 120.
+For more information or to discuss payment plans, contact Office of Financial Aid and Scholarships at (248) 370-2550 or visit their office in North Foundation Hall, Room 120.

 Should I take classes at another college during my period of non-enrollment at OU?